foundation/foundation-sites/docs/pages/menu.md

 <br>

-To align items in the middle, use `.align-center`
+To align items in the middle, add `.align-center` to the `.menu` class.

 <a class="" data-open-video="2:46"><img src="{{root}}assets/img/icons/watch-video-icon.svg" class="video-icon" height="30" width="30" alt=""> Watch this part in video</a>